 Neanderthals were primarily carnivorous.
 They acquired most of their meat through hunting rather than scavenging.
 Many Neanderthal sites are associated with large numbers of animal bones, and a large proportion of these bones come from adult animals in their prime, not animals who might be expected to die of natural causes and be scavenged.
 Traps created by Neanderthals have also been discovered, indicating that they caught large animals by trapping them, or driving them off cliff faces.

 Evidence of building construction is scarcer.
-However, circles of mammoth bones (such as one near Moldova in Ukraine) have been found, which have been interpreted as bone huts (probably covered with skins).
+However, circles of mammoth bones have been found, which have been interpreted as bone huts (probably covered with skins).
 These are similar to bone huts created by early Homo sapiens, which are of a more recent vintage.